WTAE stopped by and shared some highlights from the 2025 Thanksgiving Eve Dinner on their newscast.

 Q: Who attends the dinner?

 A: Everyone!
 All are welcome to attend.
 Feel free to extend an invitation to other groups you know of.
+Each year, we serve a wide range of guests, from neighbors to UPMC Shadyside employees to Pittsburgh students.

 Q: Is there enough food for volunteers to have dinner as well?